Microsoft/BotBuilder-Location/CSharp/README.md

-# Bing Location Control for Bot Microsoft Bot Framework
+# Bing Location Control for Microsoft Bot Framework

 ## Overview
 The following examples demonstrate how to use the Bing location control to collect and validate the user's location with your Microsoft Bot Framework bot in C#.